What is Let Your Yoga Dance®?

 When is the next Let Your Yoga Dance® Teacher Training with Jurian?

-If you’d like to be kept informed about upcoming LYYD teacher training with me, please sign up for my monthly newsletter HERE.
+To be kept informed of future trainings, sign up for my monthly newsletter HERE.

 I’m considering taking the LYYD® Teacher Training.
 What if I’ve never had any formal dance training?